togakangaroo/togakangaroo.github.io/_posts/2014-08-02-be-the-javascriptiest.md

 comments: false
 ---

 ## Be the Javascriptiest

+While there is some general philosophizing here, this is largely a step-by-step for building your own jquery collapsing widget.
+It is a writeup of my talk at [Sql Saturday #324 - Baton Rouge](http://sqlsaturday.com/324/eventhome.aspx).
+As such, it might seem lengthy and rambling.
+But the talk was over an hour so...

-This is a writeup of my talk at [Sql Saturday #324 - Baton Rouge](http://sqlsaturday.com/324/eventhome.aspx).
-This talk started as a joke, or rather as [Mike Huguet](http://geekswithblogs.net/mikehuguet/Default.aspx) bugging me to submit something on javascript to which I responded with a flurry of serious submissions along with this silly, silly thing.
+It all started as a joke, or rather as [Mike Huguet](http://geekswithblogs.net/mikehuguet/Default.aspx) bugging me to submit something on javascript to which I responded with a flurry of serious submissions along with this silly, silly title.
 To nobody's surprise but my own, it of course got selected.
+I didn't know what to do with it.
 Oh well.

 Fortunately I've got a lot to say.
 About Javascript especially.